ricochhet/MHF-Quest-Resources/README.md

 Please make sure you compiled each ReFrontierTool and input the full path including filename to the exe, and whatever file is specified.

+## Quest-Editor Info
+- Build `/Quest-Editor`
+- Open command line by exe, run via `Quest-Editor <FILE_PATH>`, e.x. `Quest-Editor ../QuestData/quests/21978d0.bin`.
+- Assumed you have **decompiled the quest file FIRST** it should output a LOT of data for quest editing (helpful in something like HxD or 010).

+## Batch Script Info
+- Batch scripts are categorized by: Number(Reference Only) Letter(Script Type).
+- `0#A_*` scripts allow you to input path for each file during run.
+- `0#B_*` scripts are for predefined paths (you'll have to open the file to edit the path variables before use).

 ### Setup Part 1
 - Build ALL tools in ReFrontier.
 As they will be useful for different parts, although if you don't want to follow some of the other "extra" stuff, just build the `ReFrontier` tool.
 - Download the `mhfz_progression` files linked above.